Normalization for planar string diagrams and a quadratic equivalence algorithm: Computing normal forms

-\begin{definition} Given a simple face in a diagram $D$ and an edge $e$ in the face, the \emph{mountain range} starting on $e$ is the sequence of partial sums of number of rotations when visiting the face in direct rotation, starting from $e$. \end{definition}
+\begin{defi} Given a simple face in a diagram $D$ and an edge $e$ in the face, the \emph{mountain range} starting on $e$ is the sequence of partial sums of winding numbers when visiting the face in direct rotation, starting from $e$. \end{defi}

 Figure~\ref{fig:example-mountain-range} gives an example of a mountain range for an edge in a simple face.
-Because a cycle forms a closed loop in the plane, the number of rotations of its vertices sums up to two when visited in direct rotation.
+Because a cycle forms a closed loop in the plane, the winding numbers of its vertices sums up to two when visited in direct rotation.
 This means that a mountain range always stops two levels higher than it started.

-\begin{definition} An edge in a simple face is \emph{eliminable} if the mountain range starting from it never reaches $0$ after the first step. \end{definition}
+\begin{defi} An edge in a simple face is \emph{eliminable} if the mountain range starting from it never reaches $0$ after the first step. \end{defi}

 For instance, the edge above is eliminable, but its predecessor is not because the montain range starts with a valley that goes at level $-1$ and then $0$.